Irrationality, fallacies and pseudo-science

 It's of course because science turned out to be the only decent and

 self-sufficient source of credibility under hand.
 And, in itself, it

-But, these remarks were only drawn from superficial observations on > > on an article showing a form of credibility of scientific procedures > > in the sense that criticism is at work, away from any conservatism.
+But, these remarks were only drawn from superficial observations on

+showing a form of credibility of scientific procedures

+in the sense that criticism is at work, away from any conservatism.